Nurses' Office: Frequently Asked Questions

 Are students allowed to carry medications?

-All medications, both prescription and non-prescription, should be stored in the nurses office where parents are asked to complete a Request to Give Medication form.
+All medications, both prescription and non-prescription, should be stored in the nurses office.
+Parents are asked to complete a Request to Give Medication form.
 We are able to give medications on a routine or as needed (PRN) basis.

-Students that need to carry inhalers or Epi-Pens for emergency use will be given a form to have their doctors complete that authorizes them to keep their medicine with them.
-An additional backup supply of that same medicine is required to be stored in the nurses office as well.
+Students that need to carry inhalers or Epi-Pens for emergency use will be given a form for their doctors to complete authorizing that Student to keep their medicine with them.
+An additional backup supply of that same medicine is required to be stored in the nurse’s office.

-Tylenol and Ibuprofen (Advil/Motrin) are offered to students whose parents authorize the use of these medicines to be given on the Health Information/Enrollment forms completed by parents each year.
+Tylenol and Ibuprofen (Advil/Motrin) are offered to students whose parents authorize the use of these medicines.
+Parents may authorize this on the Health Information/Enrollment forms that they should complete each year.

 Students may carry cough drops and throat lozenges with them; no special permission required for these items.